jvillalp/node-api-challenge/README.md

         The API can return a 200 ok status code res.status() to let the client know that the operation was s sucess.
 We also include a .json() method of the response object to clearly communicateto both the client making the request and the developer working on the code.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

-        We can partition our application into sub-applications using either cors or body-parser.
+        We can partition our application into sub-applications using body-parser.
 Express Routers are a way to split an application into sub-applications to make it easier to maintain.

 ## Minimum Viable Product